Projects per year

 Research

-Dr Hayes has been considered a leading researcher in the oxidative stress field through the lab's work on the molecular biology of NRF2 and the biochemistry of GSTs and AKRs.
-Similarly, he is also considered a leader in the drug metabolism and cancer chemoprevention fields from publications on NRF2, and detoxification by GST and AKR enzymes.
-His lab has published over 200 original research articles and at least 20 reviews, which according to the Web of Science 'Core Collection' database have been cited over 34000 times, giving an h-index of 85, and according to the Google Scholar database have been cited more than 50000 times, giving an h-index of 97.
+Dr Hayes is considered a leading researcher in the oxidative stress field through his lab's work on the biochemistry and molecular biology of NRF2.
+He is also considered a leader in the toxicology/drug metabolism and cancer chemoprevention fields from the extensive biochemical characterization of GST and AKR isoenzymes undertaken by his lab.
+He has published over 200 original research articles and at least 20 reviews, which according to the Google Scholar database have been cited more than 56000 times, giving an h-index of 100.
 According to the academic research portal Research.com [based on data collected in December 2021], Dr Hayes has been calculated to have a D-index of 90 within the disciplines of Biology and Biochemistry, and this ranks his lab at position 69 in the UK and 1083 in the world in these academic disciplines.
 Dr Hayes has participated in the organization of many international scientific conferences.
-His lab has benefitted from numerous collaborations with other researchers, for which Dr Hayes is hugely indebted.
+His lab has benefitted from numerous collaborations with other researchers, for which he is hugely indebted.
 Dr Hayes was elected a Fellow of the Royal Society of Edinburgh (equivalent to the National Academy of Scotland) in May 2008, and a Fellow of the Society of Biology in September 2008.

 For further information see: John D. Hayes (Google Scholar)